alhopper/autolight/README.rst

 Recommended On-line Services
 ----------------------------
-Both these sevice provides are **awesome**.
+Both these sevice providers are **awesome**.
 You may be able to stay within the *free* usage limits if you're just using them for this project.
 But you will quickly start using them for many other projects!!  ;-)

 **PaperTrail** `On-line Logging Service <https://papertrailapp.com/>`_